hashicorp/terraform-provider-azurerm/website/docs/d/policy_set_definition.html.markdown

 * `parameter_values` - The parameter values for the referenced policy rule.
 This field is a json object.

 * `reference_id` - The unique ID within this policy set definition for this policy definition reference.

+* `group_names` - The list of names of the policy definition groups that this policy definition reference belongs to.

+---

+An `policy_definition_group` block exports the following:

+* `name` - The name of this policy definition group.

+* `display_name` - The display name of this policy definition group.

+* `category` - The category of this policy definition group.

+* `description` - The description of this policy definition group.

+* `additional_metadata_id` - The ID of a resource that contains additional metadata about this policy definition group.

 ## Timeouts